unit9IT/JSVendorManager/README.md

-Scublime JSVendorManager
+Sublime JSVendorManager
 ===============

-A Javascript vendor downloader/updater that downloads libraries directly from their GIT/CDN sources and places them in the selected folder
+A Javascript vendor downloader/updater that downloads libraries directly from their GIT/CDN sources and places them in the selected folder.

+Useful for setting up new projects and download specific version of a library.

 Installation
 -------------